Walodja1987/deth/README.md

 ### Direct ETH Burning

-The contract accepts direct ETH transfers with empty calldata, automatically crediting DETH to the `msg.sender`.
+The contract accepts direct ETH transfers with empty calldata, automatically crediting DETH to the `msg.sender`. `msg.data` must be empty to succeed.
 Does not revert on zero amount.

 > **Note:** Forced ETH transfers are not credited as DETH.